 We use the data you collect and share with us to understand what is happening with our ocean and create campaigns to make change.

 Without this data we wouldn't be able to prove that there were problems at sea and our arguments wouldn't be backed by science.
 It's a key part of our work and you can be part of it!

-Whether you're interested in beach cleaning with your friends and family, surveying seaweeds or spotting animals including turtles, jellyfish and basking sharks on our shores, we have something for everyone.
+Whether you're interested in beach cleaning with your friends and family, surveying seaweeds or spotting animals such as turtles and jellyfish on our shores, we have something for everyone.
 We'd love for you to get your school or group involved too.